Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 # CS504 Data-Mechanics Project 2
 ## Narrative
 The idea of this project was to find the best way to categorize the airbnb houses based on reviews and prices.
+We dicided the best way as choosing houses with lower prices and higher review scores.
 Figure 1 and Figure 2 show the basic housing distribution on Google map and the corresponding heatmap to show the housing density in areas.
 In the project, we first calculated the correlation coefficient between prices and review scores to find if they two are independent enough to do k-means.
 Then we calculated Within-Cluster-Sum-of-Squares(WCSS) under different K values to choose best K for clustering.
 Finally, we plotted each cluster according to latitudes and longtitudes on googlemap using different colors.
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Scatter_Map.png" />
 <p align="center">Figure 1</p>
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Heap_Map.png" />